untitaker/spacemod/README.md

 * `[]`
 * `()`
 * `""` and `''`.
-Since start and end are the same, this basically devolves into asserting there is an even amount of tokens.
+Since start and end are the same, this basically devolves into asserting there is an even number of tokens.

 Currently this list cannot be extended, but perhaps in the future.